 - File a Substitute Return: If you’ve not been filing your returns, the IRS may file a Substitute for Return (SFR) on your behalf.

 You should not treat it as a complementary tax filing service because you’ll not get any exemptions or deductions that rightfully belong to you.

-You should refile those years to claim your deductions which will decrease the tax debt you owe, the interest and penalties.
+You should refile those years to claim your deductions which will decrease the tax debt you owe, the interest, and penalties.

 - Seize your Social Security: After going through the process of notifying you, the IRS has the ability to seize certain assets such as Social Security.

-- Issue a federal tax lien and levy: According to IRS Publication 594, a lien is a claim the IRS makes to your property while a levy is the actual process of taking it.
+- Issue a federal tax lien and levy: According to IRS Publication 594, a lien is a claim the IRS makes to your property while a levy is an actual process of taking it.